DevExpress-Examples/winforms-grid-save-specific-settings-to-file/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WinForms Data Grid - Save/restore only specific view settings to a file
+# WinForms Data Grid - Save and restore only specific view settings to/from a file

 This example shows how to create a custom serializer (`GridLayoutSerializer`) to save/restore only certain layout information.